 To walk out into my garden and pick most of what we will have for dinner gives me so much joy.
-The garden is on the verge of bursting with eggplant, zucchini, okra, tomatoes and onions.
-Sounds like ratatouille to me!
-(The peppers aren’t quite ready, so those needed to be purchased).
+The garden is on the verge of bursting with eggplant, zucchini, okra, peppers, tomatoes and onions.
+Sounds like grilled ratatouille to me!

 We sprinkled some parmesan on top and sat down to enjoy.
 We were eating food that had been in the garden less than a half hour earlier.
 It can’t get any fresher than that!